Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 Quick Answer

-2. Add their running watts for expected simultaneous use.
+2. Add their running watts to find your continuous base load.

 For foundational concepts, see How Many Solar Panels to Run Appliances and How Long Will a 100Ah Battery Last.